Basic Remote Observing Workflow:

 4.2.1 Prepare your remote observing session

-Complete your instrument setup form.
+Complete your instrument setup form and observing plan form.
 If the observing time is to be shared during the night, the PI for the run will be required to coordinate the instrument setup forms and share related connection information with all observers.

 4.2.2 Setup your VPN connection

-You will use native mac OSX VPN client to connect, VPN credentials are changed on a daily basis and are valid for a 24 hours window starting at noon the day your run starts, you will receive an email with credentials on a daily basis.
-If you want to test your VPN configuration in advance, a testing account could be provided.
+You will use native mac OSX VPN client to connect, VPN credentials are changed on a daily basis and are valid for a 24 hours window starting at noon the day your run starts, each PI will receive an email with credentials on a daily basis.
 See detailed VPN instructions.

 4.3 During your remote observing run

 Remote access for preparations and calibrations will start between 14:00 and 16:00 local Chile time.
-The Instrument specialist at Magellan or the support staff at duPont will send identified observers via email the meeting ID necessary to initiate the Zoom video call to the control room.
-This meeting ID will change on a daily basis.
+The Instrument specialist at Magellan or the support staff at duPont will initiate the Zoom video call at the control room.
+Link information for the Zoom Room as well as the VNC and KVM connections are available on internal web page at observer.lco.cl (accessible via the VPN connection).

 The VNC connection to the observer workstation must be authorized by local support staff once the Zoom video call has been established.

-Please remember to fill in the daily/nightly report (VPN required)before going to bed.
+Please remember to fill in the daily/nightly report (VPN required) before going to bed.
 Note that you need to connect through the VPN in order to access the daily report.
-This page is linked in the web browser on the observer workstation for ready access at all times.
+This page is also linked at the top of the observer.lco.cl page for ready access at all times.
 This is a very important step, not only because it allows us to keep statistics on telescope use, downtime due to weather or technical issues, but mostly because only if we receive an early report on a technical problem, can we act promptly the next day to try and fix it and have you or the next observer ready for the next science night.

 4.4 After your remote observing run

-Please fill in the Run-Report (VPN required) which is available on our website.
+Please fill in the Run-Report (VPN required) which is again linked on the observer.lco.cl page.
 The Run-Report form is our way to know your assessment of the entire remote observing run experience, so it is very important you submit it.
 Feel free to add any comments you think appropriate.

 4.5 Contact information and useful links.